 ODOT customer service - percent of ODOT customers who are satisfied with services (pdf) ODOT strives to provide excellent customer service to its customers.
 The 2014 overall satisfaction rate is 89.5 percent, which was very near our target of 90 percent.

-DMV field office wait time - Statewide Annual Average (pdf) This alternative measure provides more useful data to enhance timeliness and quality of the customer experience.
+DMV field office wait time - Percentage of DMV Field Office Customers served within 20 minutes (pdf) This alternative measure provides more useful data to enhance timeliness and quality of the customer experience.
 The new methodology took effect July 2015.

 DMV telephone wait time - average phone queue time in seconds (pdf)